ArchipelagoMW/Archipelago/worlds/generic/docs/triggers_en.md

 ## Normal Trigger use

 Triggers may be defined in either the root or in the relevant game sections.
 Generally, the best place to do this is the bottom of the YAML for clear organization.
+Triggers will evaluate in the order they are written, so later triggers will use options set by earlier triggers, and later results will take precedence over earlier results.
+Warning: Triggers placed in the root of the yaml, rather than under a specific game, will not be able to use 'random' options.

 Each trigger consists of four parts plus one optional part:
 - `option_category` specifies the section which the triggering option is defined in.